-Being made redundant is tough (stating the obvious there) whether it was voluntary or out of the blue, it can be difficult to pick yourself up and know what to do next.
+Loosing your job is tough (stating the obvious there) whether it was through redundancy or something out the blue, it can be difficult to pick yourself up and know what to do next.

 Firstly, if you think that you have been treated unfairly, or that you were selected for redundancy unfairly, then there are a number of places you can seek advice.
 The Government website has some useful tips as does ACAS.
 As well as offering help, they also have a helpline you can call.
 You could also seek the services of an employment law solicitor.